Revealing hidden physical nonclassicality with nonnegative polynomials

-\textit{Nonnegative polynomials to detect nonclassicality of light.---} Let $X$ and $P$ be the two standard quadrature operators of light subject to the canonical commutation relation $[X,P]= i/2$ in units where the reduced Planck's constant is $\hbar=1$.
-Any witness can be practically expanded in a power series of the quadratures, or equivalently in the creation and annihilation operators $a^{\dagger}= X - i P$ and $a=X + i P$, i.e., $W = \sum_{k,l} w_{kl} \, {a^{\dagger {k}}} a^l $~\cite{Weinberg1995-pi}.
+\textit{Nonnegative polynomials to detect nonclassicality of light.---} Let $X$ and $P$ be the two quadrature operators subject to the commutation relation $[X,P]= i/2$ in units where $\hbar=1$.
+Any witness can be expanded in a power series of the quadratures, or equivalently in the creation and annihilation operators $a^{\dagger}= X - i P$ and $a=X + i P$, i.e., $W = \sum_{k,l} w_{kl} \, {a^{\dagger {k}}} a^l $~\cite{Weinberg1995-pi}.
 Being a physical observable, $W$ is hermitian, implying that $w_{kl}=\bar{w}_{lk}$.
-Notice that $p_{W}(\bar{\alpha},\alpha) := \bra{\alpha}W\ket{\alpha}$ is then a real-valued function in $\alpha$ and its complex conjugate $\bar{\alpha}$.
-That $W$ is a nonclassicality witness is equivalent to $p_{W} (\bar{\alpha},\alpha)$ being nonnegative, which anticipates the importance of nonnegative polynomials.
-However, a simple argument shows that if \emph{all} $\mean{W}_{\rho}$ can be computed from experimental data, one can restrict to a simpler strict subset of nonnegative polynomials which can be presented as a sum of squares of polynomials (hereafter, simply SOS)~\cite{PhysRevLett.94.153601,PhysRevA.71.011802, PhysRevA.72.043808}.
+Notice that $p_{W}(\bar{\alpha},\alpha) := \bra{\alpha}W\ket{\alpha}$ is a real-valued function in $\alpha$ and its complex conjugate $\bar{\alpha}$.
+That $W$ is a nonclassicality witness is equivalent to $p_{W} (\bar{\alpha},\alpha)$ being nonnegative, anticipating the importance of nonnegative polynomials.
+However, if \emph{all} $\mean{W}_{\rho}$ can be computed from experimental data, one can restrict to a strict subset of nonnegative polynomials that are sum of squares of polynomials (hereafter, SOS)~\cite{PhysRevLett.94.153601,PhysRevA.71.011802, PhysRevA.72.043808}.
 Indeed, given the ability to compute $\mean{W}_{\rho}$, one considers

 where $v < 0$ implies the nonclassicality of $\rho$.
-Additional linear constraints on $W$ can also be added, allowing for an interpretation of $v$ as a quantification of nonclassicality; see Appendix~\ref{app:coherent_states}.
+Additional linear constraints on $W$ can be added, allowing to quantify nonclassicality; see the supplemental material \cite[App.~A]{supplements_arxiv}.
 One then observes that any nonnegative function $p_{W} (\bar{\alpha},\alpha)$ can be written as $p_{W} (\bar{\alpha},\alpha) = \sqrt{p_{W} (\bar{\alpha},\alpha)}^2$, and $\sqrt{p_{W} (\bar{\alpha},\alpha)}$ can be approximated by a polynomial with sufficiently high degree~\cite{deBranges1959,PhysRevLett.94.153601}.
 Accordingly, the optimisation~\eqref{eq:nonclassicality_optimisation_full} over all witnesses can be approximated by those that are SOS with sufficiently high degree~\cite{PhysRevLett.94.153601}.
-SOS is an effective certificate for nonnegativity, as this property can be detected using a semidefinite program (SDP), a class of convex optimisation problems well-known in quantum physics~\cite{Skrzypczyk2023-li}; see Appendix \ref{app:sum_of_squares} for a recap.
+SOS is an effective certificate for nonnegativity provided by a semidefinite program (SDP), a class of convex optimisation problems well-known in quantum physics~\cite{Skrzypczyk2023-li}; see also \cite[App.~B]{supplements_arxiv}.